hazelcast/hazelcast-reference-manual/src/Preface.md

 ## Release Notes

 Please refer to the <a href="http://docs.hazelcast.org/docs/release-notes/" target="_blank">Release Notes document</a> for the new features, enhancements and fixes performed for each Hazelcast release.
-You can also find information on upgrading Hazelcast from previous releases in the Release Notes document.